Leftover Corned Beef Soup

 Amount Per Serving: Calories: 162Total Fat: 10gSaturated Fat: 3gTrans Fat: 0gUnsaturated Fat: 6gCholesterol: 43mgSodium: 1139mgCarbohydrates: 7gFiber: 3gSugar: 4gProtein: 10g

 If you have homemade chicken stock or homemade beef stock, that would be amazing in this soup!
 I used flat-leaf parsley but either kind will be fine.
 I love Monkfruit Sweetener (affiliate link), but use any sweetener of your choice.

 I haven’t frozen it yet, but I’m sure this soup freezes well.

 Nutrition information is automatically calculated by the Recipe Plug-In I am using.
 I am not a nutritionist and cannot guarantee 100% accuracy, since many variables affect those calculations.

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-This is a great soup for low-carb and low-glycemic diet plans.
-As I said, corned beef isn’t really recommended for the South Beach Diet, due to the amount of saturated fat.
+This is a tasty soup for low-carb and low-glycemic diet plans, although sauerkraut and tomatoes do have some carbs.
+Corned beef isn’t really recommended for the original South Beach Diet, due to the amount of saturated fat.
 However, if you indulge in it for a special occasion like St. Patrick’s Day, this soup is packed with other low-glycemic ingredients which makes it a healthful way to use the leftovers.